urbit/urbit.org-reloaded/content/blog/why-hoon.md

   consists of the standard library (itself a stack of cores), and possibly a "sample" (function argument).

 - **The type system has several unusual features**.
-It's intensional, in the sense that all constructs are first-class and can be down-cast to `noun`, Hoon's "any" or "top" type that matches all Nock nouns.
+It's intentional, in the sense that all constructs are first-class and can be down-cast to `noun`, Hoon's "any" or "top" type that matches all Nock nouns.
 Types are also used as scopes, so they store all of Hoon's variable names